 corresponding to your platform if it is already available.
 In such a case you just have to copy the binary files into the directory $GOBO/bin.

-A list of the known defects along with eventual bug fixes or workarounds is available in the bug tracker on SourceForge.
+A list of the known defects along with eventual bug fixes or workarounds is available in the issue tracker on GitHub (an older bug tracker is available on SourceForge).
 If you find a bug which does not appear in this list yet, please report it.
 We will try to provide a bug fix as soon as possible (usually within one or two days).

 You can also subscribe to the Gobo Eiffel mailing list and take part to the discussions or ask your questions there.
-Another mailing list for discussions about the features under development in the SVN version is hosted at SourceForge.
+There is another mailing list (hosted at SourceForge) for discussions about the features under development in the Git repository on GitHub.

 Bezault and others